yeonseok-seo/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 installing additional frameworks to the OS if it is not needed.
 We should understand the layout of our future application, for example, we may have the `Frameworks` folder under the application bundle with all the frameworks we use.
-The `@rpath` parameter can be configured in the Xcode.
+The `@rpath` parameter can be configured in Xcode.
 We need to open the *project* configuration and find the `Runpath Search Paths` section.
-There we specify the relative path to the compiled framework.
+Here we specify the relative path to the compiled framework.

 ## Xcode for iOS Targets

 First, we need to include the compiled framework into the Xcode project.
-For that we add the framework to the `Embedded Binaries` block of the `General` section of the *target* configuration page.
+For this we add the framework to the `Embedded Binaries` block of the `General` section of the *target* configuration page.

 The second step is to then include the framework path into the `Framework Search Paths` block